Kelly Latimer

-Kelly Latimer is a former combat veteran and retired United States Air Force lieutenant colonel.
-She was the first ever female research pilot to join the NASA Armstrong Flight Research Center.
+Kelly Latimer is a combat veteran, retired United States Air Force lieutenant colonel, and commercial spaceship pilot.
+She was the first female research pilot to join the NASA Armstrong Flight Research Center.
 She works with Virgin Galactic and Virgin Orbit, and was the latter's pilot in command for their first rocket launch in January 2021.
 Latimer flew the T-38, T-34, Lockheed C-141 Starlifter, Boeing C-17, 747 Shuttle Carrier Aircraft and the Stratospheric Observatory for Infrared Astronomy 747SP.
+On August 10, 2023 Latimer co-piloted VSS Unity along with Frederick W. Sturckow as commercial astronaut pilot of Virgin's Galactic 02.

 Early life and education

 Latimer attended the United States Air Force Academy.
 In her freshman year she spent her summers learning how to fly gliders, after which she said "I knew I would fly for the rest of my life".
 After graduating the Air Force Academy, she applied to NASA Armstrong but was not selected.
 She graduated with a bachelor's degree in astronautical engineering from the Air Force Academy in 1987 and a master's degree in astronautics from George Washington University in 1988.